[ad_1]

 A prestigious international affairs university in Paris has canceled events by speakers critical of Russian President Vladimir Putin to protect exchange relationships with Russian universities, a source at the university told BuzzFeed France.

-The Paris School of International Affairs, also known as Sciences Po, was slated to host January 19 talk by American investigative journalist David Satter, who was banned from entering Russia.
+The Paris School of International Affairs, also known as Sciences Po, was slated to host a January 19 talk by American investigative journalist David Satter, who was banned from entering Russia.

 Satter's latest book, The Less You Know, the Better You Sleep: Russia’s Road to Terror and Dictatorship Under Yeltsin and Putin claims that the Russian security services carried out a 1999 string of apartment bombings in three Russian cities with the intention of pinning them on Chechen terrorists.
-Hundreds of Russians died in the attacks, galvanizing the country around tragedy sometimes called Russia's 9/11 and bringing Putin to power.
+Hundreds of Russians died in the attacks, galvanizing the country around a tragedy sometimes called Russia's 9/11 and bringing Putin to power.

 Paul Aveline / BuzzFeed News